operator-framework/operator-sdk/doc/proposals/helm-operator.md

 * /operator-sdk/pkg/helm/controller
   * Will contain the Helm controller.
   * Will contain an exposed reconciler.
-The default `Add` method will use this reconciler.
+The default `Add` function will use this reconciler.

 * /operator-sdk/pkg/helm/engine
   * Will contain a Helm Engine implementation that adds owner references to generated Kubernetes resource assets, which is necessary for garbage collection of Helm chart resources.